uanders/react-redux-cheatsheet/README.md

 This repo furthermore holds an [article](/article/react-redux-concept-workflow_v105.md) that walks you though an extended version of this cheatsheet.
 Two very common libraries have been added to the extended version: 'react-router' and 'immutable'.

-The article runs through the Redux workflow starting at the dominant Redux player: the store.
+So, in order to supplement existing tutorials, this article describes the Redux conceptual overview and its workflow in a React Redux app.
+The description is starting with the dominant player in Redux Applications which is the store.
+Once the workflow is understood, it might probably be much easier to follow all of the above tutorials.

-While going the full circle the article introduces the main Redux concepts and touches briefly on some external libraries such as: 'redux-persist', 'redux-thunk', 'redux-saga', 'redux-promise', 'reselect' and 'normalizr'.
+While going the full circle this article also points to some of the common external libraries and how they would come into play: ‘immutable’, ‘normalizr’, ‘reselect’, ‘redux-thunk’, ‘redux-saga’, ‘redux-promise’ and ‘redux-persist’.

 Please, raise an issue in case you find errors or things to be not clear enough.